 Child & Youth Services

-We offer 24-hour staffed residential resources, including one resource with two separate living units for up to seven children and youth who are supported through the Children and Youth with Special Needs office of MCFD.
+We offer 24-hour staffed residential resources, including one resource with two separate living units for children and youth and other resources focused on more intensive specialized supports.

 Each child and youth is supported in their daily living to develop skills that improve interpersonal relationships and build resilience.
 We partner with parents, guardians, caregivers and other professionals to ensure consistency.
 We understand unsafe behaviour as an expression of how unsafe a person feels, so we work to increase physical and emotional safety.
-Everyone who works in our CYS home has completed SIVA training.
+Integra team members who work in the CYS programs complete SIVA training.
 SIVA stands for Supporting Individuals through Valued Attachment.
 The SIVA approach is based on proactively identifying and de-escalating disruptive behaviour before it reaches a crisis situation, utilizing the least amount of physical intervention necessary to achieve a safe condition.
 Focus on post-intervention helps convert unsafe behaviour incidents into positive learning experiences for everyone involved.
 When children and youth feel safe, they are more likely respond to guidance and redirection as well as be open to learning.

 For more information, please contact Lindsay Visser at firstname.lastname@example.org